eyes-eyes/mcPackSpriteSheetGenerator/README.md

 #     mcPackSpriteSheetGenerator
-This is a github page to a website that will automatically merge Minecraft resource pack files into serveral big sprite sheets.
+This is a github page to a website that will automatically merge Minecraft resource pack files into several big sprite sheets.
 Check the out the link: https://eyes-eyes.github.io/mcPackSpriteSheetGenerator/

 ## MUST used zipped folder